pact-foundation/pact-net/README.md

 		pact.ServiceProvider("Something API", testServer.HttpClient)
 			.HonoursPactWith("Consumer")
 			.PactUri("../../../Consumer.Tests/pacts/consumer-something_api.json")
-			.Verify(); //Optionally you can control what interactions are verified by specifying a providerDescription and/or providerState
+			.Verify(); //NOTE: Optionally you can control what interactions are verified by specifying a providerDescription and/or providerState

 		testServer.Dispose();
 	}